-Dr. Martin Noël is an Associate Professor and Director of the Structures Laboratory in the Department of Civil Engineering at the University of Ottawa.
-He received his BSc degree in Civil Engineering from the University of Manitoba in 2009 and his PhD in Structural Engineering from the University of Waterloo in 2013.
+Prof. Noël received his BSc degree in Civil Engineering from the University of Manitoba in 2009 and his PhD in Structural Engineering from the University of Waterloo in 2013.
 He was a post-doctoral fellow at Queen’s University prior to joining uOttawa in 2015.
-He has held appointments as Adjunct Professor at Queen’s University and Shijiazhuang Tiedao University, and has been a Visiting Researcher at the Institute of Structural Concrete at RWTH Aachen University (Germany) and the Concrete Innovation Group at the Pontificia Universidad Católica de Chile.
-He is a member of the Editorial Board for the ASCE Journal of Composites for Construction and the Organizing Committee for the 11th International Conference on FRP Composites in Civil Engineering to be held in Rio de Janeiro, Brazil, in 2023.
+He currently holds, or has held, appointments as Adjunct Professor at York University, Queen’s University and Shijiazhuang Tiedao University, and has been a Visiting Researcher at the Institute of Structural Concrete at RWTH Aachen University (Germany) and the Concrete Innovation Group at the Pontificia Universidad Católica de Chile.
+He has delivered several invited presentations internationally and collaborates with leading research groups around the globe.

 Dr. Noël’s research interests include the behaviour and durability of concrete structures and composite materials, as well as the use of sustainable building materials and structural health monitoring applications.
 He has conducted research in a variety of areas including the fatigue behaviour and durability of reinforced and prestressed concrete structures with FRP composite materials, the performance of structures in fire or in cold regions, and the use of structural health monitoring technologies such as fibre optic sensors and digital image correlation techniques.